Seafood-Globalization-Lab/ARTIS-API/documentation/making_requests.md

         Required Parameters:
         <ul>
             <li>table: supplemental table name you want information from.</li>
-            <li>colsWanted: columns include in the table requested.</li>
+            <li>cols_wanted: columns include in the table requested.</li>
+            <li>search_criteria: Either 1 or 0.
+1 notes that additional filtering criteria will be included, 0 notes no filter criteria is required.</li>
         </ul>
         Optional Parameters:
         <ul>
-            <li>searchCriteria: Object with key value pairs.
-Keys are supplemental table's column names and values are the values to filter those columns by.</li>
+            <li>Send in additional column names as parameters, with strings as values for the values you want to filter for.</li>
         <ul>
         </td>
         <td>